demorgon989/aa2reborn-docs/amp-setup.md

 In your AMP panel, go to:

-**ADS → Configuration → Instance Deployment → Configuration Repositories**
+**ADS → Configuration → Instance Deployment → Instance Management*

 Add the following repository: